awslabs/aws-sdk-ios-samples/CognitoAuth-Sample/README.md

 # Introduction

 The Amazon Cognito Auth SDK for iOS simplifies adding sign-up, sign-in functionality in your apps.
 With this SDK, you can use Cognito User Pools’ app integration and federation features, with a customizable UI hosted by AWS to sign up and sign in users, and with built-in federation for external identity providers via SAML.
-These features are currently (as of 6/1/2017) in public beta.
 To learn more see our [Developer Guide](http://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-federation-beta-release-overview.html).

 If you are looking for our SDK to access all user APIs for Cognito User Pools, see the [iOS Cognito Identity Provider SDK](https://github.com/aws/aws-sdk-ios/tree/master/AWSCognitoIdentityProvider).